 Gym safety is important for every user.
 One underinsured accident could lead to a closure of the gym.

-Yoga studios, CrossFit gyms, martial art centers, climbing clubs…there are all kinds of niche workout facilities today, catering to one fitness specialty or another.
+Yoga studios, CrossFit gyms, martial art centers, climbing clubs…there are all kinds of workout facilities today, catering to one fitness specialty or another.
 For some, these facilities become more than a place to work out.
-They become a kind of community space—a place for people with shared interests to come together in support of healthy, whole lifestyles.
+They become a kind of community space — a place for people with shared interests to come together in support of healthy lifestyles.

 That’s why safety is an important issue for every gym user.
 One underinsured accident could lead to the closure of a favorite destination.
 Gym owners, of course, share the largest burden of responsibility, but gym members have their part to play too.

 As a small business owner, your role is to be proactive, rather than reactive, when it comes to minimizing risks.
-You have a duty of care to keep the equipment and facility safe, clean, and free of dangerous obstacles.
+You have a duty of care to keep the equipment and facility safe, clean, and free of danger.

-Take part in gym safety, for the benefit of all members.
-Report broken or faulty equipment and facility maintenance issues.
-Put gear away where it belongs and generally keep an eye out for member welfare.
+Report broken or faulty equipment and facility maintenance issues you may find.
+Put gear away where it belongs, and generally keep an eye out for member welfare.
 Enlist help from gym staff if another member is misusing equipment and/or causing a potential risk to others.

 Taking an active interest in gym safety protects those around you and helps ensure your fitness facility will continue to be available as a place to sweat, strive, and socialize.